The Old Mansion House, Conwy

 In the 19th century Plas Mawr was what would now be termed a “house in multiple occupation”.
 The residents included the family of Margaret Williams’ great grandfather, who was paying an annual rent of £5 in 1877.
 Later he moved his family, including nine children, to the Old Mansion House.
 His descendants have lived here ever since.

 Margaret was a popular character in Conwy.
 She owned the Smallest House, where she was photographed in her Welsh costume by countless visitors.
 She was a Jackdaw – the name given to anyone born within Conwy’s town walls.
 She wrote for many magazines and newspapers, including covering fashion shows in Paris.
 In her later years she wrote children’s stories set in Conwy and several books including Ghosts of Conwy.
 She died, aged 83, in January 2015.
+Our page about her grave is here.

 With thanks to Ray Castle